COMMON QUESTIONS FROM OUR GUESTS

 - October: Low 46 degrees; High 78 degrees

-Please keep in mind that these are just averages, and while we keep our fingers crossed for excellent weather, we cannot guarantee it!
-Unfortunately, we are not able to offer refunds for inclement weather unless the entire trip is cancelled do to severe flooding (extremely rare).
+Please keep in mind that these are just averages (See here for a 10 day forecast), and while we keep our fingers crossed for excellent weather, we cannot guarantee it!
+Unfortunately, we are not able to offer refunds for inclement weather unless the entire trip is cancelled due to severe flooding (extremely rare).

 WHAT KINDS OF AMENITIES ARE PROVIDED IN THE HAVASUPAI CAMPGROUND?

-The campground has two compost toilet facilities, but no showers or electrical outlets.
+The campground has several wood-chip filled compost toilet facilities, but no showers or electrical outlets.
 There is a natural spring from which we will fill our water bottles located near the Base Camp.
 We will have picnic tables, inflatable couches, hammocks, dishwashing and hand washing areas set-up around Base Camp.